wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

         This method catches any constraint violation and creates relevant error messages using Hibernate Validator */ ValidationUtils.validateRequest(extendedRegistrationRequest);

-        /* Option 2: Using getter method
+        /* Option 2: Using the default validation approach

         Validate the registration request and use the method below to implement the   validation logic */ ValidationUtils.validateIssuer(extendedRegistrationRequest.getIssuer());